 How long does a disavow take to work?

 A disavow does not take effect until Google crawls the disavowed link.
 For example, if you disavowed the link, “https://www.spamsite.com,” that disavow will take effect when Google crawls “https://www.spamsite.com.”
 It’ll crawl the site and add an invisible nofollow tag to every link from “https://www.spamsite.com” that points to your website.

 93% of WebFX customers are extremely satisfied with their digital marketing results.

 “Working with WebFX, everything is very organized and strategic.
 We’re only a year into our partnership, and our expectations have definitely been met.”View More Client Testimonials

 Need help disavowing links?

-If you’re still on the fence about whether or not you should disavow links that are pointing to your website, WebFX can help.
+If you’re still on the fence about what is disavow, and how to Disavow Links, WebFX can help.

 We’re a full-service digital marketing agency that uses tons of marketing strategies like SEO, pay-per-click advertising (PPC), website design, and so much more, to ensure that your site ranks highly in search engines.
 We can help you disavow links that you think are impacting your site negatively, and we can even help you if you’ve been hit with a Google penalty already.
 To learn more about our services, feel free to contact us online, or give us a call at 888-601-5359!

 Sam has been writing for WebFX since 2016 and focuses on UX, crafting amazing website experiences, and digital marketing In her free time, she likes to spend time on the beach, play with her cats, and go fishing with her husband.